Jun 21, 2017

 But there was still a skills gap.
 Traditional hosting services required customers to maintain their own systems, a challenge that gained prominence as services and system architecture grew more complex.
 Hosting companies quickly noticed the high demand for technical assistance from customers who lacked the capabilities to manage their own environments.

-Top Benefits of Managed Hosting
+What Are the Top Benefits of Managed Hosting?

 Economies of scale, network uptime, expertise and the ability to outsource repetitive tasks unrelated to one’s core business are among the most important benefits of managed hosting.